 Sandra Mendiola (pictured left)

 I am a PhD candidate in Emory’s Population Biology, Ecology, and Evolution program where I am co-advised by Drs.
 Nicole Gerardo and Dave Civitello.
 I am broadly interested in leveraging insects’ symbiotic microbes to control populations of insect pests and vectors in agricultural systems.
 My dissertation research explores the effects of symbioses on vector biology and its consequences for pathogen transmission at both the individual and population scale.

 B.S. in Biology and Evolutionary Anthropology, Duke University

 D.V.M., Cornell University

 After obtaining my veterinary degree, I spent some time in equine private practice in Northern California.
 However, I found myself continually dissatisfied with the unanswered questions I encountered in clinical medicine, and I decided to pursue a career in research.
 Generally, I am interested in host-parasite interactions across scales and eco-immunology.
-I am currently a second year PhD student in Population Biology, Ecology, and Evolution studying the impact of host traits and community composition on schistosome transmission.
-Outside of lab I enjoy running and hiking, especially with my two dogs.
+I am currently a third year PhD student in Population Biology, Ecology, and Evolution studying the impact of host traits and community composition on schistosome transmission.
+Outside of lab I enjoy running and hiking, especially with my two dogs, Kevin and Ben.

 Ph.D.
 Class of 2018

 I am a PhD student interested in disease ecology research that can inform evidence-based wildlife conservation policies.
 I am currently working on a project to assess if inducing acquired resistance to Batrachochytrium dendrobatidis (Bd) is a feasible and efficacious intervention for managing chytrid fungus outbreaks.